zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 == Description ==

-**A freeemium easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**
+**A freemium easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**

 Increase your website's SEO ranking, number of visitors and ultimately your sales by optimizing any image or PDF document on your website.
 ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a rel="friend" href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.